 Profits are an integral part of every business.
 As an entrepreneur, the primary goal is to make the business profitable.
 Profits are important to fuel and carry on the business.
 It helps in proving the credibility of the idea and acts as an attractive investment to many retail investors.
-It is the face of the company and is one of the parameters to assess the financial health and operational performance of the organization.
+It is the face of the company and is one of the parameters to assess the organization’s financial health and operational performance.
 There are many definitions of profits, one being excess gain over the cost incurred, or in simpler terms, profit is equal to an advantage or a benefit.
-In business terms, there are many definitions of profit, but the most basic one is “Revenue – Cost”.
+In business terms, there are many definitions of profit, but the most basic one is “Revenue – Cost.”

 Types of Profits and their Definitions

 When a company is profitable, it creates a lot of opportunities.
 With profit being an indicator of how well a firm is doing, there are many dimensions through which we can view profits.
-All that what we call profits or earnings can be accessed or gazed from the financial statements of the entity.
+All that what we call profits or earnings can be accessed or gazed from the entity’s financial statements.
 There can be different ways of presentations and terminologies.
-However, for a commercial organization, there are mainly four types of profits.
+However, there are four types of profits for a commercial organization.
 And these are gross profit, operating profit, profit before tax, and net profit.

 Of course, there are different names and sub-grouping also available.
 Like net profit after tax and dividend, retained profits, and so on.
 As these are dependent upon the type of presentations, type of organization, and the purpose of analysis.

 The simple formula for gross profit is Net Sales – COGS.
 When we deduct the cost of goods sold from the net revenue/net sales, we derive the gross profit.
 Now, every profit has its own implications.
 Gross profit, when divided by sales, tells us about the gross margin a firm earns after deducting its direct costs in acquiring and producing the goods.